mjul/rust-diesel-lab/README.md

 # Rust Diesel Lab
 Taking the Diesel ORM for a spin.

+Diesel provides synchronous database access and mapping between Rust types and database relations.
+It has relatively small overhead in terms of code as just a few derive macros are needed.
+Diesel provides provides compile-time checking for the program to database mappings.
+It also provides database migrations via SQL "up" and "down" scripts.

+Another frequently used ORM for Rust is SeaORM.
+Unlike Diesel, it is async and takes a more dynamic approach, checking the database and code correspondence at runtime instead of compile time.
+It appears require more code for the mappings than Diesel.
+Its migration model is an embedded Rust DSL rather than SQL, making the database migrations "more" portable across different database back-ends.

 # Quick Start
 This repo build a command line app that manipulates a SQLite database.
 Try it out: